-(h) a question as to the interpretation of a constitution or former constitution of the Federation or a Region or as to the validity of an enactment which amends or purports to amend such a constitution;
+(b) a question as to the interpretation of a constitution or former constitution of the Federation or a Region or as to the validity of an enactment which emerged an enactment which amends or purports to amend such a constitution; and where immediately before that date any proceedings are pending in any court in Nigeria or any right has accrued to bring proceedings on appeal to such a court, the proceedings or right shall abate on that date in so far as any question for determination in the relevant proceedings is a chieftaincy question.

-- (5) Any debt of the Federation which immediately before the date of the commencement of this Constitution was, by virtue of any provision repealed by subsection (1) of section 154 of this Constitution, charged on the revenues 25 and assets of the Regions as well as on the revenues and assets of the Federation shall, on and after that date, continue to be so charged. - (6) For the avoidance of doubt it is hereby declared that, without prejudice to the generality of the provisions of section 155 of this Constitution, the period of six months referred to in subsection (5) of section 5 of this Constitution began, in relation to Mid-Western Nigeria, on the ninth day of August, 1963 (being the date on which that Region was established).
+(5) Any debt of the Federation which immediately before the date of the commencement of this Constitution was, by virtue of any provision repealed by subsection (1) of section 154 of this Constitution, charged on the revenues and assets of the Regions as well as on the revenues and assets of the Federation shall, on and after that date, continue to be so charged.

+(6) For the avoidance of doubt it is hereby declared that, without prejudice to the generality of the provisions of section 155 of this Constitution, the period of six months referred to in subsection (5) of section 5 of this Constitution began, in relation to Mid-Western Nigeria, on the ninth day of August, 1963 (being the date on which that Region was established).